 OA Elections

+Order of the Arrow is the Boy Scouts of America’s National Honor Society.
 Membership is both a privilege and responsibility.
-Tamegonit Lodge encourages Scouts BSA Troops and Venturing Crews in the Heart of America Council to hold an annual election to recognize those scouts that are deserving of membership to the Order of the Arrow.
+Tamegonit Lodge encourages Units in the Heart of America Council to hold an annual election to recognize those scouts deserving of membership to the Order of the Arrow.
 A successful Unit Election is the first step to attaining membership in OA.

 Election Qualifications

-- After registration with a troop or team, have experienced 15 nights of Scout camping during the two-year period prior to the election.
+• After registration with a unit, have experienced 15 nights of Scout camping during the two-year period prior to the election.
 The 15 nights must include one, but no more than one, long-term camp consisting of five consecutive nights of resident camping, approved and under the auspices and standards of the Boy Scouts of America.
 The balance of the camping must be overnight, weekend, or other short-term camps.
 Candidates for youth membership shall be elected by other youth members in accordance with policies set forth by the National Order of the Arrow Committee.

 Election Timing